Chester County Child Support Attorney

 However, because the court does not automatically punish parents for missing child support payments, a parent could still petition the court to allow them more time to make payments.
 The courts understand that a parent could have been unable to make a payment on time if they had come under financial hardships.
 If you are having difficulties making your child support payments, you may be able to have your payments temporarily or permanently modified.
 But to do that, you will need to talk to a lawyer to ensure that you are abiding by all court proceedings and have a strong case.

-Need Legal Assistance With Child Support?
+Need Legal Assistance With Child Support in Chester County?
 Call Us Today

 Working with your child’s other parent to determine child support and ensure payments are made on time can be difficult if you went through a contentious divorce.
 There may be hurt feelings, bitterness, and lingering resentment over custody orders.
 However, this is no excuse for not financially supporting a child.
 Each parent is legally obligated to take care of their child and, if there is a disagreement about payments, then it should be handled with the court.

 If you require legal assistance with court-ordered child support, reach out to the Chester County family law attorney at the Law Offices of Sheryl R. Rentz, P.C.
 Our legal team can thoroughly review your case in a free consultation and discuss all options before moving forward with a game plan.
 We can provide in-depth legal guidance with issues surrounding child support, as well as other family law matters like custody, alimony, and divorce proceedings.
 To learn how we can represent you in a family law case, contact our office at (610) 645-0100.